kamalbuilds/EigenMPCGuard/README.md

 - **AnyDAO**: A private governance service that allows investors to vote in DAOs with off-chain capabilities and low-cost.
 - **2FA Guru**: A two-factor authentication service that protects users and secures wallets.

-These services could be used to add robust privacy and security features to your decentralized application.
+These services are used to add robust privacy and security features to our decentralized application.

 ## Leveraging Automata Network's Modular Attestation Layer

 Automata Network's Modular Attestation Layer extends machine trust to Ethereum using application-specific rollups anchored in silicon-based hardware.
 This could be useful for POC is to establish an unbroken chain of trust across the Web3 stack.

-By integrating Automata Network's modular attestation capabilities, we are ensuring the integrity and security of your application's computations, even those performed off-chain.
+By integrating Automata Network's modular attestation capabilities, we are ensuring the integrity and security of our application's computations, even those performed off-chain.

-Overall, the key benefits of using Automata Network for POC are the enhanced privacy, security, and reliability provided by their threshold cryptography, privacy services, and modular attestation layer.
+Overall, the key benefits of using Automata Network for our POC are the enhanced privacy, security, and reliability provided by their threshold cryptography, privacy services, and modular attestation layer.
 These features help us to build a robust, decentralized application that addresses critical challenges in the Web3 ecosystem.

 By open-sourcing the core components of this proof of concept, we are contributing to the broader ecosystem of secure multi-party computation tools and encourage further innovation in this space.